 11. The Malchi

 The Malchi is a cross between a Maltese and Chihuahua and can be either long or short-haired.
-This furball has either a white, cream or tan coat that needs grooming to maintain its appearance.
+This furball has either a white, cream, or tan coat that needs grooming to maintain its appearance.
 This pup makes a great lap dog, and its need for exercise is low.
 This small designer dog can be a stubborn and dominant creature that is a bit surly and can bully other smaller animals.
 They are better suited to adults and older children.

 12. The Morkie

 The Morkie is a cross between a Yorkshire Terrier and Maltese.
 Typically, they are very small and weigh a maximum of 15 pounds.
 They have very fine and often wiry fur that needs to be brushed and groomed often.
-This is an incredibly loyal and devoted pooch that can have separation anxiety if left on their own.
+This is an incredibly loyal and devoted pooch that can have separation anxiety if left on its own.
 Otherwise, this is a happy, playful pup.

 13. The Bullmatian

 The Bullmatian, as you can probably guess from the name, is a cross between a Dalmatian and a Bulldog.
 This is a curious, inquisitive, and intelligent dog that is very friendly and outgoing.
-It is a good choice for families with young children; plus, they are a very active dog that loves the park and outings.
+It is a good choice for families with young children; plus, they are very active dogs that loves the park and outings.
 Be aware, though, they can be tough to train but are very motivated with positive reinforcement.